slippery-carrot/ESPrinkler-Retic-Controller/README.md

 ## Overview

 ESPrinkler Retic Controller is an ESPHome-based irrigation controller built around the ESP32.
-It integrates seamlessly with Home Assistant for monitoring and control, while storing schedules in onboard flash for fully independent operation so it does not rely solely on HA to run.
+It integrates seamlessly with Home Assistant for monitoring and control, while storing schedules in onboard flash for fully independent operation.

 ## Features